anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-I paid $83.64 for the pair of calipers and $10.02 for the ZRACE 160mm centerlock disc rotors.

 ### Cassette

 I am using a ZRACE 12-speed 11-34T cassette.
 It is a very utilitarian cassette: the steel cogs are riveted together around an aluminium support structure.
-I paid $35.96.

 ## Wheels

 Elitewheels has broken out of the "cheap AliExpress wheels" category.
-Their better wheelsets are taken seriously on their own merits now.
-I did not buy one of those, I bought their entry-level ENT gravel wheels instead, for $562.02: 45mm deep carbon rims, centerlock disc mounts, basic aluminum hubs, and generic bearings.
+Their better wheelsets are considered serious wheels now.
+But, I did not buy one of those.
+Instead, I bought their entry-level, AliExpress-special ENT gravel wheels.
+They are basic 45mm carbon wheels with centerlock disc mounts, basic aluminum hubs, and generic bearings.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/elitewheels_ent_gravel_2.png">
    <figcaption></figcaption>
 </figure>

 # Assembly Notes

-I needed a few new specialized tools for assembly: bottom bracket and lockring tools, a bleed kit, a hydraulic hose cutter and barb/olive fitting tool, an internal routing kit, and a bottom bracket press.
+Assembly required a few new specialized tools: bottom bracket and lockring tools, a bleed kit, a hydraulic hose cutter and barb/olive insert tool, an internal routing kit, and a bottom bracket press.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8738.jpg">